uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-1_What.md

 For further information about the ARIADNE Research Infrastructure and the Portal, see the <BR> [**?
 About page**](https://portal.ariadne-infrastructure.eu/about).

 ## Searching the Catalogue
-Entry to the catalogue consists of a text entry search box with the option to apply one of four filters.
+Entry to the catalogue (i.e. the landing page) consists of a text entry search box with the option to apply one of four filters.

 ![Alt text](../assets/01-Landing-page-1000x542.png){ width="850" }
 <p align=center><i>Catalogue entry page</i></p>